Dromediansk/mp-blog/src/markdown-pages/development-journey.md

 ### The dark side

 Of course I had days I stopped learning and [impostor syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) played his role (and sometimes still does).
+Or I wasn't able to solve technical problem.
 But I gave it time and I knew, what is my goal and why I wanted to do it.
 I also knew, what I don't want to do.

 So again - motivation was crucial factor in this play.
 Since last year I am trying to code regularly (at least 5 times a week) - solve algorhitms, contribute on projects or just sharpening my skills by watching videos about new technologies.

-Now I am working as Javascript software developer, where I daily use knowledge from enrolled courses and built projects - React, Redux, CSS, SQL, devops and much more..
+There is great [article](https://www.freecodecamp.org/news/how-to-think-like-a-programmer-lessons-in-problem-solving-d1d8bf1de7d2/) about approaching problems, which I highly recommend!

+### Summary

+> " There's no place like 127.0.0.1. "
+> – anonymous

+How can you approach learning (not only) development in few steps and become successful:

+1. _Motivation_ - have your own model to stay motivated in long-term
+2. _Regularity_ - code and learn new technologies at least 4-5 days a week
+3. _Creativity_ - build your own projects.
+Employers appreciate practical experience.
+I would be keen to invite someone on interview, who contributes in open-source projects.
+4. _Humbleness_ - don't solve excessively hard problems for many hours.
+Simplify things by dividing problems into smaller parts.
+Use google, because most likely someone had solved this problem before.
+5. _Relax_ - try not to burn out.
+It's okay to have a break for few days and continue if you have apetite for coding again.

 Thank you for reading and stay sharp!